-We are grateful to a subscriber to The Gift of Years newsletter in Cheltenham who brought this poem by Norman MacNamara to our attention.
+We are grateful to a subscriber of the Anna Chaplaincy newsletter in Cheltenham who brought this poem by Norman MacNamara to our attention.
 It is reproduced with Norman’s kind permission.

 When I wander

 don’t tell me to come and sit down.

 It may be because I am hungry, thirsty, need the toilet.

 Or maybe I just need to stretch my legs.

 When I call for my mother

 Reassure me, cuddle me, ask me about her.

 It may be that I am looking for the security

 please don’t ask me to be quiet…or walk by.